• Skip to primary navigation

 Must-See Parenting Tips from Harvard Psychologist: How to Raise Kind Kids

-Modified: Feb 1, 2016 by Elisabeth Kruger · This post may contain affiliate links · 1 Comment
+Modified: Jan 15, 2026 by Elisabeth Kruger · This post may contain affiliate links · 1 Comment

-We all want our children to grow up into kind, caring and respectful people, and it’s our job as parents to guide them along their journey towards achieving those important values and morals.
-Harvard psychologist, Richard Weissbourd, who runs the Making Caring Common Project gives us five excellent tips to help parents instill these values and raise kind, ethical children.
+We all want our children to grow up into kind, caring, and respectful people, and it’s our job as parents to guide them along their journey towards achieving those important values and morals.
+Harvard psychologist Richard Weissbourd, who runs the Making Caring Common Project, gives us five excellent tips to help parents instill these values and raise kind, ethical children.
 Although this advice is geared towards children, it’s actually applicable to absolutely everyone – parent or not.

 5 strategies to raise moral, kind children